nomemory/mockneat-site/tutorial.md

 | [`urls()`](../docs#urls) | `MockUnitString` | This method can be used to generate random [URLs](https://en.wikipedia.org/wiki/URL). |

-Example for generating a `Map<String, String>` association where the key is an IPv4 address and the value is a MAC Address:
+Example for generating a `Map<String, String>` association where the key is an IPv4 address, and the value is a MAC Address:

 ```java
 import static net.andreinc.mockneat.types.enums.IPv4Type.CLASS_A_NONPRIVATE;